adarwoo/modbus_relay/docs/user_manual.md

 * Terminal.
 Only a power cycle can clear the condition.

 ## Locate mode
-The mode allows locating a relay device in setups with more than one.
+The mode allows locating an relays device in setups with more than one.
 When activated, the LEDs will alternate every seconds between:
  * all LEDs flash fast for 1 seconds
  * all display their normal state for the next 1 second